 Following are some of the ways NASN responded to member requests for education courses, tools, and other resources.
 NASN is committed to keeping prevention efforts front and center in our Nation’s schools.

 Naloxone in Schools Toolkit

-National Association of School Nurses (2015).
-Naloxone use in the school setting: The role of the school nurse (Position Statement).
+National Association of School Nurses.
+(2020).
+Naloxone in the school setting (Position Statement).
 Silver Spring, MD: Author.

 National Association of School Nurses (2019).
 Cannabis/Marijuana (Position Brief).
 Silver Spring, MD: Author.

 Blog post: School Nurses: Trusted Student Health Professionals and Agents of Substance Abuse Prevention

 A prevention campaign working to alert parents and members of the community about the problem of teen abuse of over-the-counter (OTC) cough medicines containing dextromethorphan (DXM).

 The Five Moms Initiative

 The five moms – a school nurse, an accountant, a law enforcement officer, a high school math teacher, and an author – from all over the country came together with a common concern: teenagers abusing over-the-counter (OTC) cough medicine to get high.
 Through their blog, they talk openly about challenges parents face in getting through to teens, and offer from-the-heart advice on how to prevent OTC cough medicine abuse in our homes and communities.

 Page last updated December 2015.